-As of 1st May 2011 a number of premier Collective Society Sales, as determined by Council and detailed in Appendix C of these Byelaws, are only open to members of a CHeCS (Cattle Health Certification Standards) licenced herd health scheme.
+All premier Collective Society Sales, as determined by the Council of Management and detailed in Appendix C of these Byelaws, are only open to members of a CHeCS (Cattle Health Certification Standards) licenced herd health scheme.
 Members must be adhering to the terms of the CHeCS scheme and the CHeCS scheme in question must be pursuing accreditation for a given disease.
 Details of available CHeCS schemes is available for viewing at www.checs.co.uk a) Herds must have had a whole herd test, annually, for Johne's disease through a CHeCS licenced scheme and in adherence with that schemes terms.